spacetimeengineer/mupy/README.md

 This example gives users the resources to construct a simple box.
 This example utilizes the CUBX0177 family and the mupy.core library.
 For this script, modular principles are employed however generally speaking system-codes only interlock with other certain system-codes.
 In the case of the CUBX0177 family the first five elements composing the system code strings should be synchronized for modularity to be possible.
 Keep in mind that every type-code has its own rules that it must follow and in some cases specific parametrization choices will override other intended features.
 In other cases the systems-codes won't even be meaningful geometrically unless the libraries have built in their own boundary-conditions to keep certain codes non-render-able.

 ## 3D Printing

+3D printers are getting better by the day but the community has been unable to utilize their true capabilities.
+This is mostly becasue the design sets available from the open domain are very limited.
+This is to say there are not alot of proffesionals developing hardware designs for 3D printers to print, and especially not things utility grade.
+Additionally, manufacturing proffesionals and leaders tend to watse time comparing addative manufacturing methods to traditional manufacturing methods such as injection molding or casting.
+3D printers are slow wheras traditional methods are fast.
+I am very familiar with the narrative but one never seems to consider the possibilities of 3D printers.
+The rapid modificiation/ modular culture which could never be caught up with.
+Once materials get better.

-You will need to download *Ultimaker Cura* (or some other slicing software) in order to move forward with this step.
+My point is that   has matched the capabliliteis of 3D printers untilnow. mupy was not designed for just 3D printing alone but it was certainly battle-tested with 3D printing.
+To go down this path, you will need to download *Ultimaker Cura* (or some other slicing software) in order to move forward with this step.
 You can download it from https://ultimaker.com/software/ultimaker-cura .

 ### Running Cura - Rough Overview